 Instead, what started as a simple billing error turned into a continuing conversation at our home that ends in tears more times than I care to remember over the course of eight long months.
 We were going to forget about not having been given the choice to euthanize our pet, but clearly that error is symptomatic of much deeper and troubling problems at the New Bolton Center.
 I've been honored in my life to receive official citations for my service; and I’m trying to do the right thing now; but I feel like I’m up against a Goliath.

 For my family and for the public interest, I’d appreciate if anyone reading this would please tell Hospital Director Barbara Dallap to take some time to review her medical file notation system and billing practices, and to stop her despicable legal action against my family.
 Nobody should have to experience this horror after losing a pet.

-Review about: Penn Vet Pet Medical Service.
+Product or Service Mentioned: Penn Vet Pet Medical Service.